-1.2 Strategic directions of this strategy
+1.2 Strategic directions of this Strategy

-To guide this Strategy and facilitate the supply of affordable housing and diverse low-cost market housing throughout Shoalhaven, four strategic directions were conceptualised and pursued.
-They broadly titled as:
+To guide this Strategy and facilitate the supply of affordable housing and diverse low-cost market housing throughout Shoalhaven, four strategic directions are conceptualised and pursued.
+They are broadly titled as:

-- Direct delivery on Government land;

-- Indirect market delivery;
+- Direct government delivery - Indirect market delivery

-- A supportive and innovative framework; and

-- Advocating and raising awareness.
+- A supportive and innovative framework - Advocating and raising awareness.